 Email triage and routing

 For high-volume inboxes, AI routing can identify which incoming emails are shipment-related, which are vendor inquiries, which require follow-up.
-Less relevant for small forwarders where the inbox volume is manageable, but useful for mid-size operations.
+Less relevant for forwarders where the inbox volume is manageable, but useful for mid-size operations.

-Where AI is not working
+Where is AI not working yet in freight forwarding?

 Autonomous filing

-No commercially deployed AI tool files ISFs, entries, or AES submissions autonomously in small freight forwarder operations.
+No commercially deployed AI tool files ISFs, entries, or AES submissions autonomously in freight forwarder operations.
 The CBP liability structure makes this a non-starter: the filer of record is responsible for the accuracy of what they submit.
 Automated filing without human review is a compliance and legal risk that no serious vendor is currently taking on for regulated filings.

 If a vendor is claiming fully automated CBP submissions with no human in the loop, ask how the filer-of-record liability is structured.
 The answer will be informative.